-Testicles are made of many kinds of cells, each of which can grow into cancer.
+Testicles are made of many kinds of cells.
+Each kind can grow into cancer.
 Treatment depends on the type of testicular cancer, so you need to know which kind you have.
-Your doctor can tell you more about the type you have.
+Your doctor can tell you more about this.

 Most testicular cancers start in the cells that make sperm.
-These are the 2 most common types of testicular cancer:
+The 2 most common types of testicular cancer are:

 Testicular cancer is most often found because of the symptoms it causes.
 Symptoms can be:

-If you have signs of testicular cancer the doctor will ask you about your health and do a physical.
+If you have signs of testicular cancer the doctor will ask you about your health and examine you.
 If signs are pointing to testicular cancer, more tests will be done.
 Here are some of the tests you may need:

-Ultrasound: Uses sound waves to make pictures of the inside of the body.
+Ultrasound: Sound waves are used to make pictures of the inside of your body.
 This is often the first test done.
 It helps show if a lump in the testicles is solid or fluid filled.
-If it’s solid, it is more likely to be cancer.
+If it’s solid, it's more likely to be cancer.

 Blood tests: Testicular cancer cells often make certain proteins that show up in the blood.
-Checking for them helps your doctor know which kind of testicular cancer it might be.
+Checking for them helps your doctor know which kind of testicular cancer you might have.